0xTamil/awesome-low-level/README.md

 # Awesome Low Level

-> A curated collection of resources for learning low-level programming, computer systems, and systems-oriented software development.
-It covers the fundamentals of how computers work, practical programming foundations, and specialized fields such as operating systems, graphics, embedded systems, compilers, and more.
+> A curated collection of resources for learning low-level programming from the ground up, starting with electronics and progressing toward the specialized fields you’re interested in.

 ---

+## How to Refer

+This megathread is not perfect, and some resources or topics may be missing.
+However, if you're a beginner, we recommend following the roadmap from top to bottom.

+Some sections include multiple resources, including links to other megathreads that cover a topic more comprehensively.
+You don't need to go through everything,feel free to pick one or two resources that best suit your learning style.

+If you're already an experienced programmer, you can skip topics you already know and use the table of contents to jump directly to the resources you need.

 ## Table of Contents